Danny2727/readme-creator/README.md

 # Usage
  - Use the code to practice what you have learned about node.js to create a application.

- -

 # Contributing
+- Xandromus (Xander Rapstine)
-- none
+- gachoi06 (Grace Choi)

 # Test
-- Type in "npm test" in the integrated terminal
+- Type in "node index.js" in integrated terminal

 # Questions